hurbios/gomoku/documentation/implementation.md

     Minimax --> checkWin2: Return AIs next move
 ```

+## Improvement opportunities
+- Enhance the alpha-beta pruning by better move order.
+    - Better evaluation and ordering all the rows with next moves to be checked next by the scoring
+    - Automated performance testing
+- Improve evaluation by also checking including discontinued portions in rows such as `_X_XXX_`
+- Improve UI to show the progress of the move calculation

 ## LLM usage
-No LLM was used in this project except for some google searches automatic AI overview that could not be easily avoided.
+LLM was used in this project by asking from ChatGPT a general question on how a private class method can be mocked and some Google search automatic AI overview that could not be easily avoided.

 ## Sources
 - [1] [Gomoku](https://en.wikipedia.org/wiki/Gomoku)